kiwicarolin/kiwicarolin.github.io/index.md

 ## Understanding user needs to shape research-driven insights and guide impactful solutions

 I believe technology’s future lies in understanding user behavior and uncovering insights that drive meaningful experiences.
-My goal is to explore new research approaches that improve immersive experiences for users and apply my enthusiasm for learning to create impactful solutions.
+My goal is to explore new research approaches that improve experiences for users and apply my enthusiasm for learning to create impactful solutions.
+My areas of expertise are in emerging technologies, with a primary focus on immersive technologies and a growing emphasis on AI and how people perceive and interact with it.

 **[Have a look at some past and ongoing work](./portfolio.html)**